-If you have experienced a recent sexual assault
+If you have experienced a recent sexual assault:

-Call someone for support (trusted friend/911/RA/Security)
+Call someone for support

-SOS Sexual Violence Services of Ramsey County 24-hour confidential crisis hotline: 651-266-1000
+Call the SOS Sexual Violence Services of Ramsey County 24-hour confidential crisis hotline at 651-266-1000.

-Call On-Call Residential Life Staff: 651-696-6215
+Call On-Call Residential Life Staff at 651-696-6215.

-Get medical attention
+Seek medical attention

-Don’t bathe, douche, or change clothes
+Don’t bathe, shower, douche, or change clothes

 Make a report